goOICT/SocialDistance/README.md

 We are a team of product developers.
 We want to help and are doing what we can.
 Currently looking for teams and executives to partner with to build this solution.
-Currently actively working to create partnerships with people at MIT, UCSF, State of California, and inviting executives from UCSF, FedEx, Amazon, Kroger, Aldi, Target, Walmart and others to create partnerships to help build both a public use version for governments and healthcare insitiutes as well was for Companies who employ essential and other types of workers.
-Eventually we will all need to get back to work.
+Currently actively working to create partnerships with people at MIT, UCSF, State of California, and inviting executives from UCSF, FedEx, Amazon, Kroger, Aldi, Target, Walmart and others to create partnerships to help build both a public use version for governments and healthcare institutes as well was for Companies who employ essential and other types of workers.
+Eventually, we will all need to get back to work.

 # Product Description and Vision
 ## Problem Statement
 People need to get back to work eventually, and also many are essential workers continue to work through this global pandemic dealing with Covid-19 that we now find ourselves in.
-We need them not to get sick so our supply chain stays running and peoples risk is minimized, anbd we can flatten the curve.
+We need them not to get sick so our supply chain stays running and peoples risk is minimized, and we can flatten the curve.
 This app is a Worforce Protection Solution, using contact tracing, a symptoms checker and notifications to protect workers and the public.

 ## Hypothesis
 Companies can deploy contact tracing apps to help protect their employees during Covid-19.
 Using BLE contract tracing app coupled testing and worker protections and coverage for sick-leave, temperature checks for employees and other techniques (which companies are starting to implement), companies will be able to protect their essential workers and help to flatten the curve.